allenheltondev/serverless-websockets/README.md

-# AWS Serverless Websocket Quick Start
+# AWS Serverless WebSocket Quick Start

-This SAM template will deploy a functional websocket to your AWS account.
+This SAM template will deploy a functional WebSocket to your AWS account.
 The socket has the ability for connections to subscribe to entity updates in order to receive push notifications.

 ## Deployment Instructions